Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Framework and Methods

 \item \textbf{Restriction Maps:} For an incidence $v' \in e'$, the restriction map $r: (\pi_* F^\sigma)_{v'} \to (\pi_* F^\sigma)_{e'}$ is the standard restriction of a total order to a subset of alternatives. \end{enumerate}

-If the constraints in the preimage $P$ are contradictory (e.g., forming a cycle in the constraint DAG), the vertex stalk $(\pi_* F^\sigma)_{v'}$ becomes the empty set $\emptyset$.
-Consequently, any restriction map originating from this empty stalk has an empty image, propagating the local impossibility to incident edges. \end{definition}
+If the constraints in the preimage $P$ are contradictory (for instance, when they form a directed cycle in the constraint digraph introduced below), the vertex stalk $(\pi_* F^\sigma)_{v'}$ is the empty set $\emptyset$.
+The obstruction is then localized \emph{at the merged vertex}: the incident edge stalks remain full, so the edge Incompatibility Index can vanish even though no global section exists.

+\begin{remark}[Convention for $\Omega_1$ with empty stalks] The Incompatibility Index of Definition~\ref{def:omega} compares the restrictions $\sigma_u|_{\mathcal{A}_{uv}}$ and $\sigma_v|_{\mathcal{A}_{uv}}$, which presupposes a chosen order at each endpoint.
+When a pushforward stalk is empty there is no order to restrict, so we adopt the convention that $\Omega_1$ on the quotient counts only edges \emph{both} of whose endpoint stalks are nonempty.
+An empty stalk therefore contributes no edge obstruction.
+This is the precise sense in which $|\Omega_1|$ can be $0$ on the quotient while $H^0=\emptyset$: the obstruction has left the edges entirely and lives in the empty stalk. \end{remark} \end{definition}